chancethecoder/bigdata-general-practice/documents/data_analysis.md

     ```sql
     with t as (select business_id,category
-    from restaurants2 lateral view explode(categories) tbl as category),
+    from restaurants lateral view explode(categories) tbl as category),
     t2 as (select category, count(*) as cnt
         from t
         group by category)